mochtod/ssb-build-server-web/cline_docs/activeContext.md

 - Implementation of the `generate_variables_file()` function
 - Update of Atlantis integration functions for containerized setup
 - Creation of detailed documentation for containerized Atlantis setup
+- Combination of the SSB Build Server Web and VM workspace repositories
+- Configuration of Docker Compose for the combined setup

 ## Current State